 I obtained a BA in commerce from the University of Sri Jayawerdeanepure in Colombo.

 But due to my long-term interest in the tourism industry, I became a guide.
-I’m passionate about getting to know people from various countries, other cultures, and sharing my knowledge & experience with them.
+I’m passionate about getting to know people from various countries, and other cultures and sharing my knowledge & experience with them.
 I’ve been guiding for over ten years.

 Tell us about Sri Lankan customs and culture; what do you love showing off?